"Repent, Harlequin!" Said the Ticktockman: Reception

-Donald A. Wollheim and Terry Carr selected the story for the World's Best Science Fiction: 1966.
-When reviewing the collection, Algis Budrys faulted the story as a "primitive statement ... about [the] solidly acceptable idea [that] regimentation is bad".
+Donald A. Wollheim and Terry Carr selected the story for the anthology World's Best Science Fiction: 1966.
+When reviewing the collection, Algis Budrys faulted it as a "primitive statement ... about [the] solidly acceptable idea [that] regimentation is bad".

 Copyright suit

 On 15 September 2011, Ellison filed a lawsuit in federal court in California, claiming that the plot of the 2011 film In Time was based on "Repent...".
 The suit, naming New Regency and director Andrew Niccol as well as a number of anonymous John Does, appears to base its claim on the similarity that both the completed film and Ellison's story concern a dystopian future in which people have a set amount of time to live which can be revoked, given certain pertaining circumstances by a recognized authority known as a Timekeeper.
 The suit initially demanded an injunction against the film's release, though Ellison later altered his suit to instead ask for screen credit before ultimately dropping the suit, with both sides releasing the following joint statement: "After seeing the film In Time, Harlan Ellison decided to voluntarily dismiss the Action.
 No payment or screen credit was promised or given to Harlan Ellison.
 The parties wish each other well, and have no further comment on the matter."